Want to know the holy grail of marketing?

 Marketing Idea #9: Crowdfunding Can Grant You Press

 Many startups get their finances right through crowdfunding.
 If your startup is also looking to create a crowdfunding campaign, why not make press with it?
 There will always be people who will believe in the services or products that you are building.
 All you need is to put your message out there in a convincing manner.
+This has turned out to be a startup marketing idea for many entrepreneurs.

 There are high chances your startup will not just get the required funding but also get a lot of marketing out of it.
 If your startup is with a great cause for the people, environment, or society, it is going to get a lot of attention from people on such platforms.